 Here, your work is done.

-Now that this method is effective for Ubuntu-based users, other Linux distributions have some different apps (LMK if you know in the comment section), and they can also create desktop shortcut files for their AppImage (not recommended).
+Note that this method is effective for Ubuntu-based users, other Linux distributions have some different apps (LMK if you know in the comment section), and you can also create desktop shortcut files for your AppImage (not recommended).

 5. Update the AppImage